-Technology-based approaches to improve efficiency, access, and clinical outcomes have been deployed across the health care field for years.
-However, few of these technologies are developed by and for nurses.
-And fewer still are designed specifically to support nursing care and coordination.
-This results in significant consequences for the nurse and, by extension, patients.
-For example, with the implementation of electronic health records, nurses’ documentation time increased from nine percent to 23 percent.
+Very few of the technologies developed to improve efficiency, access, and clinical outcomes were developed by nurses.
+Fewer still are designed to support nursing care and coordination.
+Those that are often inhibit the very efficiency they were intended to improve.
+For example, with the implementation of electronic health records, nurses’ documentation time increases from nine to 23 percent.
+This results in significant consequences for the nurse and, by extension, the patient.

-Nurses are highly qualified and trained to provide exemplary patient care.
-Yet, nurses must often focus on task-oriented activities instead of holistic and solutions-based care of their patients.
-This leads to nurses working “below their license” performing routine tasks such as transporting stable patients or picking up medications from the pharmacy.
-This highlights an opportunity for technological innovations to both automate routine tasks and elevate the value that nurses can bring to a care team, ensuring a higher quality of care and higher levels of satisfaction from nurses.
+Nurses are highly qualified and trained to provide exemplary care, yet nurses must often focus on task-oriented activities instead of the holistic and solutions-based care of their patients.
+Nurses, more often than not, work below their license performing routine tasks such as transporting stable patients or picking up medications from the pharmacy.
+The opportunity is ripe for technological innovations to automate routine tasks and elevate the value that nurses can bring to the care team, ensuring a higher quality of care and greater nurse satisfaction.

 Explore the Technology-Enabled Pilots

 Explore pilots in other focus areas with Technology-Enabled elements